BlueSeaDream/Deep-Learning-Neural-Networks/How-to-Train-Your-CNN-Dragon.md

 ![how to train your dragon](https://user-images.githubusercontent.com/30903837/46021445-47539700-c113-11e8-8008-434dc0b1fe5f.jpg)

-## 1. Hyperparameters in CNN
+## Hyperparameters

-Hyperparameters are variables that determines the network structure and training.
+Hyperparameters are variables that define the network structure and determine the training.

 Hyperparameters are the variables which determines the network structure(Eg: Number of Hidden Units) and the variables which determine how the network is trained(Eg: Learning Rate).